MELDProject/meld_graph/README.md

 ## Notes

-This package comes with two pretrained graph based models trained, one model trained on harmonised features and the other trained on non harmonised features.
+This package comes with a pretrained graph based model, trained on harmonised features.
+New users are advised to follow the guidelines to harmonise the data from their site, but the model will still produce predictions on new, unharmonised subjects.

 It also contains code for training and evaluating graph-based U-net lesion segmentation models operating on icosphere meshes. \
 In addition to lesion segmentation, the models also contain auxiliary distance regression and hemisphere classification losses.